by Kathleen Cole a member of

 At present there is no way to detect any developing larvae or sexually immature heartworms that may be in a dog's system.
 This is why there are cases where a dog may test negative for heartworms even with the antigen test, be given preventative at the correct dosage and schedule, and months later test positive for adult heartworms.
 Immature adults will not show up on any test, and are immune to preventatives.
 A later test will find these as mature adults, so it is suggested that all dogs older than 6 months be re-checked for heartworms about 6 months after first being put on preventative.

 As long as the dog is on the proper dosage of preventative, no more larvae from subsequent mosquito bites will develop into adults.
 Monthly preventatives also kill microfilariae and sterilize the female adults so they no longer produce microfilariae.
 Under these circumstances where it is thought the number of adults is small and there are no circulating microfilariae to cause additional damage, some owners and vets may choose to avoid putting a dog through risky heartworm treatment and allow the adult worms present to die on their own over several years.
 These dogs are kept on preventative so that no new heartworms develop.
 This choice should only be made under advisement with your veterinarian.
-Remember that any heartworm-positive dogs taken into Second Time Around Aussie Rescue, Inc. must be heartworm treated prior to being placed, so this method is not an option for program dogs.
+Remember that any heartworm-positive dogs taken into Second Time Around Aussie Rescue,

 Once you have ascertained that a dog definitely has heartworms, treatment to kill the heartworms is the next step.
 An organic form of arsenic is used to kill adult heartworms, in an amount designed to be strong enough to affect the heartworms but not strong enough to kill the dog.
 Because the liver is the organ that detoxifies poisons from the dog's system, it is important to make certain that the dog's liver is healthy enough to handle the job.
 Before liver functions were tested, fully 50% of all dogs treated for heartworms died of liver failure or arsenic poisoning.
 Even without problems it may take up to a year for the liver to fully recover from the treatment.
 Since removing anesthesia from a dog's system is an additional burden on a liver recovering from heartworm treatment, some vets recommend that all elective surgeries such as spay/neuters be done at least 6 weeks prior to any heartworm treatment.
 Other vets may reverse the order (fearing heart complications if they do surgery on heartworm-positive dogs), but allowing time between procedures for the liver to recover is very important.